 10. How will the indicator be used in management decision making and other agency processes?
+Ensuring student success drives many management decisions including recruitment, admissions, academic programming, academic support, facilities, and finance.

-Objective II.6: Maintain the total number of Undergraduate (adult 25+ years) completers in a given academic year from the baseline year number of 310 in 2023-24 to 318 in AY 2028-29.
+Objective II.6: Maintain the total number of Undergraduate (adult 25+ years) completers in a given academic year from the baseline year number of 367 in 2020-21 to 367 in AY 2025-26.